 Our Career Institute was established to empower all workers and learners by addressing career barriers through research-driven solutions and meaningful partnerships.

-Housed within the University's College of Doctoral Studies, the Institute conducts impactful research and collaborates with leading organizations such as , and the to explore broad and persistent barriers to career growth.听Through annual studies like the Career Optimism Index庐 and targeted reports, including the Mothers Overcome More庐 (M.O.M.鈩) and Generating Rural Opportunities in the Workplace鈩 (G.R.O.W.鈩), the Institute shares actionable insights to inform solutions.
+Housed within the University's College of Doctoral Studies, the Institute conducts impactful research and collaborates with leading organizations such asÌý,ÌýÌýand theÌýÌýto explore broad and persistent barriers to career growth.ÌýThrough annual initiatives like the Career Optimism Index® study and targeted reports in our Career Optimism Special Reportâ„¢ Series, the Institute delivers actionable insights on relevant topics, including the challenges of dual caregiving, career barriers in rural America and the disconnect in skills-based hiring practices.

-CAREER OPTIMISM INDEX庐
+CAREER OPTIMISM INDEX®

 Workers living in rural America are more likely to feel held back in their career because of where they live, compared to their nonrural counterparts.
-The G.R.O.W.鈩 report explores this reality and opportunities to improve future progress.
+The Generating Rural Opportunities in the Workplaceâ„¢ (G.R.O.W.â„¢) report explores this reality and opportunities to improve future progress.

 More insights about career perceptions